Details

 The guards heaped bundles of wood around her but it wouldn't burn so they finally resorted to their swords, and Lucy met her death.

 Though details of her life remain unknown, it is widely known that during her lifetime Christians were persecuted for their faith.
 They were forced to endure horrific torture and often met painful ends during Diocletian's reign.
-Though the details surrounding her death remain only as legends, it is all modern-day Christians can rely on.
+Though the details surrounding his death remain only as legends, it is all modern-day Christians can rely on.

 Lucy's legend did not end with her death.
 According to later accounts, Lucy warned Paschasius he would be punished.
-When the governor heard this he ordered the guards to gouge out her eyes; however, in another telling, it was Lucy who removed her eyes in an attempt to discourage a persistent suitor who greatly admired them.
+When the governor heard this he ordered the guards to gouge out his eyes; however, in another telling, it was Lucy who removed her eyes in an attempt to discourage a persistent suitor who greatly admired them.

 When her body was being prepared for burial, they discovered her eyes had been restored.

-Sigebert (1030-1112), a monk of Gembloux, wrote sermo de Sancta Lucia, in which he described Lucy's body as remaining undisturbed in Sicily for 400 years until Faroald II, Duke of Spoleto, seized the island and transferred Lucy's remains to Abruzzo, Italy.
+Sigebert (1030-1112), a monk of Gembloux, wrote sermon de Sancta Lucia, in which he described Lucy's body as remaining undisturbed in Sicily for 400 years until Faroald II, Duke of Spoleto, seized the island and transferred Lucy's remains to Abruzzo, Italy.
 It was later removed by Emperor Otho I in 972 to Metz and left in the church of St. Vincent.
-There is much confusion about what happened to her body after its stay at St. Vincent's, but it is believed that several pieces of her body can be found in Rome, Naples, Verona, Lisbon, Milan, Germany, France and Sweden.
+There is much confusion about what happened to her body after her stay at St. Vincent's, but it is believed that several pieces of her body can be found in Rome, Naples, Verona, Lisbon, Milan, Germany, France and Sweden.

 In 1981, thieves stole all but her head but police were able to recover them on her feast day.